kevinbird61/MinS-DBMS/README.md

   - (`SELECT * FROM table2 JOIN table1 ON table2_attri = table1_attri` isn't supported.)
  - `SELECT * FROM table1 JOIN table2 ON table1_attri = table2_attri WHERE xxx=yyy`
   - select out the attribute that fullfill the condition "xxx=yyy".
+ - `SELECT DISTINCT attriName FROM attriName's Table`
+  - remove the same attributes choosing by user in that tables.

 # Reference